mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 	<figcaption>Using Google Sheets was a great way to capture findings.
 Usernames redacted out of courtesy!</figcaption>
 </figure>

-### Panning for gold
+From the initial analysis, a couple of of the key themes that appeared were:

+1. Approachability — candidates seemed to respect the tone and approach of our content.
+2. Length — candidates thought the email was thorough, well structured, but perhaps too wordy.

-Starting with the wide view, we were able sift through the findings and create an initial loose analysis that communicated key takeaways.
+Beyond key themes, we were able sift through the findings and create an initial analysis that communicated key takeaways.
 These were written up and matched against each section of the study, along with links to a highlights reel of key moments as spoken by the candidates as corroboration.

-### Recommendations
+We also looked back at the initial objectives to see if we had achieved what we were looking for.

-## Lessons learned
+## Next steps

+The immediate next step involved taking all the findings and putting it together in a format that could be easily presented back to the team and other stakeholders, so a plan of attack might be put together as to how to tackle implementing or testing any recommended changes.

+## Areas for improvement

+1. One of the problems inherent in conducting a study in this manner is that the candidates weren't our customers.
+They didn't know who we were and therefore lacked some of the context needed.
+We tried to address this in our script, however we probably didn't go far enough, and could do a better job of priming the candidate from the outset.
+2. Our study involved a single email, and yet in a real setting, the journey to and from the email might have multiple steps, including push notifications, interstitial screens, email apps and an onward journey through to a potential credit application.
+Looking at the email in isolation was useful for this small study—that's what we were focusing on after all—however it's possible looking at the email in isolation altered how it was perceived.
+In particular, email subject lines and preheaders are critical performance-influencing elements and so perhaps these should have been included in some form.